 What Is YouTube’s Ad Revenue 2019?

 Google CEO Sundar Pichai reported that YouTube generated $15.1 billion in ad revenue in fiscal 2019.
-In the fourth quarter alone YouTube made an impressive $4.7 billion in revenue.
 These numbers show that YouTube ads contribute roughly 10 percent to all Google revenue.

 Those figures make YouTube’s ad business roughly one fifth the size of Facebook’s (2019: $69 billion, +25%), and more than six times larger than all of Amazon-owned Twitch.

 How much money did YouTube make in 2019